 Currently, the smallest full-featured workstation keyboards you can buy are Korg's Kross-2 61-key and Roland's Juno DS61.
 Teenage Engineering's OP-1 doesn't count ( -not in the same league! ) ( -ABOVE ) KORG'S KROSS-2 61-Key

-At almost half the size and weight of these key- boards, a Syntronik "Grab & Go" Workstation Keyboard ( -with the "Analog Era" set of sounds described above ) would be a very attractive option for many touring keyboardists! ( -ABOVE ) ROLAND'S JUNO DS61
+At almost half the size and weight of these key- boards, a Syntronik and MODO BASS-powered "Grab & Go" Workstation Keyboard would be a very attractive option for many touring keyboardists! ( -ABOVE ) ROLAND'S JUNO DS61

 And what about bedroom project-studio owners like me?
 Today's workstation keyboard manufacturers have abandoned us!
 Ever try to fit a Yamaha MOXF6 or Kurzweil PC3K6 "boat anchor" into the tight confines of the average bedroom studio?
 Good luck with that Eugene!
 The above-mentioned Syntronik "Grab & Go" Workstation would answer the prayers of thousands of such bedroom project-studio owners.
 I can tell you that based upon the comments I've received from CTN readers.
 So, WHY don't keyboard manufacturers ever listen to our pleas for such a keyboard?
 Forget them.
 Maybe IK Multimedia will!

 If IK could produce such an instrument ( -and do it in the $599.00 - $649.00 price range ),I think it would absolutely CRUSH the competition!
-If IK actually takes up this project and produces such an instrument, maybe they'll cut me in on a bit of the profit and send me a "Grab & Go Workstation" ( -for suggesting this product idea ).
+If IK actually takes up this project and produces such an instrument, maybe they'll cut me in on a bit of the profit and send me a "Grab & Go Workstation" ( -for suggesting this product concept ).
 That would be nice indeed!
 I'd love to be the FIRST reviewer to get my hands on one!

 "KEY ISSUES" Key to the success of such a "grab & go" workstation would be it's keyboard.
 A 3-octave mini-key keyboard ( -with the same premium keybed and velvety "feel" ) as those used in Yamaha's ReFace line would be essential!
 A cheesy, clunky or stiff-actioned key- board would sabotage things from the get go.
 Special attention would need to be paid to ( -ABOVE ) YAMAHA'S REFACE LINE this aspect of the instrument!